 The next casualty of Trump’s war is already here

-The article highlights how the ongoing conflict linked to Trump's foreign policy has disrupted global helium supplies, with a 40% loss since the start of the Iran war, affecting critical industries.
-Helium, essential for semiconductor manufacturing, medical imaging, and advanced technologies, has no easy substitutes and is becoming increasingly scarce.
-The shortage is prompting hoarding by high-tech industries, particularly AI chip manufacturers, raising concerns about broader economic impacts.
+The ongoing conflict linked to Trump-era policies has disrupted global helium supplies, with a 40% loss since the start of the Iran war affecting critical industries.
+Helium, essential for semiconductor manufacturing, medical imaging, and advanced technologies, has no viable substitute and is becoming increasingly scarce.
+The shortage is prompting hoarding by high-tech firms, threatening broader economic functions reliant on mature-node chips.

 Opening excerpt (first ~120 words) tap to expand